 Tell it your time, your skill, your goal.
 It builds a complete practice — drills, tempos, transitions — pulling from gaps in your history.

-Rock, jazz, funk, Latin, hip-hop, metal, worship, drum & bass.
+Rock, jazz, funk, Latin, hip-hop, metal, worship, R&B, gospel.
 Every preset is a doorway out of your default genre.

 Break through the wall.
 One week is all it takes.